When is Eid al-Fitr in 2026, and how is it celebrated? Traditions explained

 Eid al-Fitr is also known as the festival of breaking the fast.
 It is celebrated to mark the end of the holy month of Ramadan.
 Eid is the only day of the month of Ramadan that Muslims are not permitted to fast.

 On this day, Muslims greet each other by saying Eid Mubarak, which means Happy Holiday.
-Eid al-Fitr concludes the 29 or 30 days of fasting by Muslims.
+Eid al-Fitr concludes the 29 or 30 days of fasting for Muslims.

-Prayers can only be performed in a congregation (jama'at) and has six Takbirs.
+Prayers can only be performed in a congregation (jama'at) and have six Takbirs.
 Hands are raised to the ears while saying Allahu 'Akbar to mean God is the greatest.

-The six Takbirs are divided such that three of them are at the beginning of the first raka'ah and the other three just before ruku.
+The six Takbirs are divided such that three are at the beginning of the first raka'ah and the other three just before ruku.

 Source: UGC